This article has two main topics. The reasons why some people want access to nutrient-dense animal products and also vegans targeting food producers.

 If vegans want to get angry, they should take a real hard look at who is responsible for limited access to ethical, humane and nutrient-dense animal food products in Australia.
 In other words, they should look at those who make it hard for farmers to farm in Australia with unfair and size inappropriate regulations.
 Many consumers are not going to stop eating animal products anytime soon because they value the nutritional benefits.
 But many are very concerned about the way food is farmed.
 They want access to alternatives (example) and they want them to be profitable for farmers, not regulated out of viability or banned altogether because the big food industry is jealous of their success.

-The big food industry and those who serve each other in this dysfunctional revolving door system (like food regulators, the media, the health industry, supermarkets and politicians) are too self-serving and ambitious.
+The big food industry and those who serve each other in this dysfunctional revolving door system (like food regulators, the media, the medical community, supermarkets and politicians) are too self-serving and ambitious.
 They are selfish and want to be the only ones making a profit.
 They are apathetic and indifferent to the suffering of small-scale farmers who they see as the competition.
 They are cold and harsh to consumers' needs, values and desires.
-They only care about the dollars and not for the animal welfare.
+They only care about the dollars, the power and position and not for the animal welfare.
 Change must happen...
 We must hold up a mirror for those who find it hard to learn their spiritual lessons; if we harm our environment with unsustainable farming practises, we harm ourselves.

 Our social culture is on a mysterious slide towards transformation and something has got to give...